MicrosoftDocs/ATADocs/ATPDocs/privacy-compliance.md

 ## Data sharing

-Defender for Identity shares data, including customer data, among the following Microsoft products also licensed by the customer.
+Defender for Identity shares data, including customer data, among the following Microsoft products also licensed by the customer:

 - Microsoft 365 Defender
 - Microsoft Defender for Cloud Apps